|Wikimedia Commons image|

 The law also exempts taxing the exchange of gold and silver into any other currency, and states that gold and silver as legal tender would not be “subject to tax or regulation as property other than money.”

-Utah's which was the first to pass and be signed into law.
-Several other states have introduced similar measures motivated by the dollar instability caused by the Federal Reserve's recent monetary policies.
+S.B.
+1439 is legislation modeled after Utah’s which was the first to pass and be signed into law.
+Several other states have introduced similar measures motivated by the dollar instability caused by the Federal Reserve’s recent monetary policies.

 Gold and silver have historically held their value compared to unstable dollars.
 The value of the U.S. dollar has plummeted 98% against gold in the last 100 years since the Federal Reserve took over as the U.S. central bank in 1913.